Dig a hole, drop in a sapling, refill, mulch, water… and repeat

 The Office of the Alachua County Arborist, Department of Parks and Conservation Lands, supervises volunteer tree plantings in and around the city of Gainesville.
 The plantings emphasize high-value tree species appropriate for site conditions on County owned right-of-ways, developed County properties, and properties directly influencing the public sphere.
 Of priority are trees that provide shade for bicycling and human pedestrians, provide erosion control, and support and contribute to wildlife biodiversity and carbon sequestration.

-Tree plantings are fun, low-effort undertakings to beautify our community and to help foster a sustainable local ecosystem for decades to come.2 Pretty much, you help to dig a hole a few feet deep, drop in a juvenile tree, refill, brace, bank the tree with mulch, water, and repeat.
+Tree plantings are fun, low-effort undertakings to beautify our community and to help foster a sustainable local ecosystem for decades to come.2 Pretty much, you help to dig a hole a couple of feet deep, drop in a juvenile tree, refill, bank the tree with mulch, water, and repeat.
 No prior tree planting experience is required.
 Needed tools, gloves, reflective safety vests, potable water, and vegan snacks are provided.
 You should wear lightweight but sturdy outdoor clothing and closed-toed shoes.
 A hat, sunscreen, and insect repellant are recommended.
 Typically, a planting takes 3–4 hours, usually beginning around 9 AM.
 You must complete a volunteer release form before the planting begins.